Last Updated on February 18, 2020 by LM Tourism

-Dublin Pass Discount: until the 30th of April 2017 you can get a 10% discount by using the promo code: DPSPRING.
-It is valid on Dublin Passes bought online of 3 and 6 days durations and must be used during purchase by April 30, 2017.
+Dublin Pass 20% Discount Promo Code: until the 17th of May 2020 you can get a 20% discount by using the promo code F**[Show Code] It is valid on Dublin Passes bought online of 2, 3 and 5 days duration and must be used during purchase by May 17, 2020.
 The pass can then be used within 12 months.

 Even if already you are in Dublin you can still use these discounts rather than paying for the full price.
 You just need to buy the pass online, then to print the code emailed to you, which you can bring to the collection desk in Dublin to collect the Pass.